THE APPROPRIATE USE OF MEDICATIONS IN THE TREATMENT OF BORDERLINE PERSONALITY DISORDER.

 Nonetheless, some patients with borderline disorder are resistant to taking medications, regardless of the severity of their symptoms.
 Under these circumstances, it is helpful to understand that borderline disorder is primarily the result of inherent biological disturbances in certain chemical processes required for optimal brain function.
 Medications serve to improve the function of these processes, thereby reducing symptoms and enhancing the therapeutic results of psychotherapy.
 Also, over time, the improvement in these biological processes resulting from medications and effective psychotherapy often result in a decrease in, and sometimes even the discontinuation of, the medications initially required.

-The Two Classes of Medications Most Useful in Reducing Specific Core Symptoms of Borderline Disorder
+The Four Classes of Medications Most Useful in Reducing Specific Core Symptoms of Borderline Disorder

 - Antipsychotic Agents